Axlefublr/axlefublr.github.io/content/floorp/index.md

 # css

 The browser level css configuration turned out way better than advertised.
-Trully stunning! \
+Truly stunning! \
 Whatever I try to do just works practically immediately, everything is obvious and straightforward. \
 It took me *multiple days* to get firefox just right, and yet I'm almost there on floorp after a few measly hours.
 That's wild! \
 To be fair, there's likely a big bias at play: after cssing firefox, I've gotten a lot better at doing so, and am now judging floorp as if I have the same level of knowledge as I did *before* cssing firefox — this is not the case and it's likely my *knowledge*, **not** the browser that makes it that easy, but still I'm very happy! :D